Skip to main content

 Average weight loss is gradual: typically 1-2 pounds per week early in titration, with most loss happening over the first 12 months.
 Patients who lose weight too fast (more than 1% of body weight per week sustained) are at higher risk for gallstones and rapid lean mass loss.

 Most patients regain a substantial portion of weight within a year of stopping, particularly if the training and nutritional foundation was not built up during the weight loss.
-This is why we treat GLP-1s as a long-term commitment for most patients, not a short-term tool.
+This is why we treat GLP-1s as a long-term commitment for most patients rather than a short-term tool.

-The hollow-face appearance attributed to GLP-1s is mostly a feature of rapid weight loss in general, not the medication itself.
+The hollow-face appearance attributed to GLP-1s is mostly a feature of rapid weight loss in general rather than the medication itself.
 It is more pronounced with faster weight loss and less pronounced when patients are resistance training and eating adequate protein.

 No. We use brand-name FDA-approved formulations only.
 Compounding-pharmacy quality control on these molecules has been variable, and the regulatory environment is shifting.